ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Method

 \textbf{Training Objective.} ReLope jointly optimizes probe prediction and representation compression:

-The first term is the binary cross-entropy loss for routing prediction.
-The second term regularizes the bottleneck representation by encouraging the posterior to stay close to a standard Gaussian prior.
+The first term is the binary cross-entropy loss evaluated on the sampled bottleneck feature $\mathbf{z}_{\mathrm{B}}$, not on the intermediate LoRA feature $\mathbf{z}_{\mathrm{L}}$.
+The second term regularizes the bottleneck distribution by encouraging its posterior to stay close to a standard Gaussian prior, with $\beta$ denoting the KL regularization weight.
 Following the information bottleneck view \citep{tishby2015deep, alemi2016deep}, this regularization encourages the representation to preserve information that is useful for predicting correctness while discarding irrelevant details in the hidden states.
-The coefficient $\beta$ controls the strength of the compression.

 Unlike existing routing methods, which make routing decisions from fixed model inputs or outputs, ReLope learns routing-oriented features by adapting the hidden states themselves.
 This design allows ReLope to make decisions based on features that are more informative for the answer's correctness in MLLMs and more robust to irrelevant multimodal variation.